Sylent1305/Tzogos/README.md

 Each game consists of multiple rounds, played in cycles.
 A cycle includes four rounds, with players gradually using up their cards:

 ### Round Structure
+- All players place an ante, the player after the BTN starts talking.
 1. Deal **7 cards** to each player.
 2. Each player selects and places **1 face-down card**.
 3. **First betting round** (Pot-Limit): Check / Raise / Call / Fold.